ma-laforge/CMDimData.jl/README.md

 ## Description

-The EasyPlotGrace.jl implements the high-level EasyPlot.jl interface using Grace/xmgrace (GracePlot.jl) as a backend.
+EasyPlotGrace.jl implements EasyPlot.Backend{:Grace} using Grace/xmgrace (GracePlot.jl).

 ### Compatibility

 Extensive compatibility testing of EasyPlotGrace.jl has not been performed.
 The module has been tested using the following environment(s):

- - Linux / Julia-0.3.6
+ - Linux / Julia-0.4.0

 ## Disclaimer